 Error code Description Action 0058008 DIMM failed memory test Note: Each time you install or remove a DIMM, you must disconnect the server from the power source; then, wait 10 seconds before restarting the server.
 1. Check the IBM support website for an applicable retain tip or firmware update that applies to this memory error.
 Manually re-enable all affected DIMMs if the server firmware version is older than UEFI v1.10.
 If the server firmware version is UEFI v1.10 or newer, disconnect and reconnect the server to the power source and restart the server.
-Swap the affected DIMMs (as indicated by the error LEDs on the system board or the event logs) to a different memory channel or microprocessor (see "Installing a memory module" on page 199).
-If the problem is related to a DIMM, replace the failing DIMM (see "Removing a memory module (DIMM)" on page 199 and "Installing a memory module" on page 199).
+Swap the affected DIMMs (as indicated by the error LEDs on the system board or the event logs) to a different memory channel or microprocessor (see "Installing a memory module" on page 217 for memory population).
+4. If the problem is related to a DIMM, replace the failing DIMM (see "Removing a memory module (DIMM)" on page 217 and "Installing a memory module" on page 217).
 5. (Trained service technician only) If the problem occurs on the same DIMM connector, check the DIMM connector.
-If the connector contains any foreign material or is damaged, replace the system board (see "Removing the system board" on page 224 and "Installing the system board" on page 226).
-(Trained service technician only) Remove the affected microprocessor and check the microprocessor socket pins for any damaged pins.
-If a damage is found, replace the system board (see "Removing the system board" on page 224 and "Installing the system board" on page 226).
-(Trained service technician only) If the problem is related to microprocessor socket pins, replace the system board (see "Removing the system board" on page 224 and "Installing the system board" on page 226).
-8. (Trained Service technician only) Replace the affected microprocessor (see "Removing a microprocessor and heat sink" on page 217 and "Installing a microprocessor and heat sink" on page 219).
+If the connector contains any foreign material or is damaged, replace the system board (see "Removing the system board" on page 247 and "Installing the system board" on page 248).
+6. (Trained service technician only) Remove the affected microprocessor and check the microprocessor socket pins for any damaged pins.
+If a damage is found, replace the system board (see "Removing the system board" on page 247 and "Installing the system board" on page 248).
+7. (Trained service technician only) If the problem is related to microprocessor socket pins, replace the system board (see "Removing the system board" on page 247 and "Installing the system board" on page 248).
+8. (Trained Service technician only) Replace the affected microprocessor (see "Removing a microprocessor and heat sink" on page 238 and "Installing a microprocessor and heat sink" on page 240).
 0058015 Start to Activate Spare Memory Channel Information only.
 A failed DIMM has been detected to activate the memory online-spare feature.
 Check the event log for uncorrected DIMM failure events.

-• See Chapter 4, "Parts listing, Type 5454 server," on page 153 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU).
+- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 4, "Parts listing, Types 4255, 7945, and 7949 server," on page 157 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.